This post is in continuance to the previous post on DHCP fundamentals

-Now, we will understand DORA process in detail.
+Now, we will understand the DORA process in DHCP in detail –

-DORA process in DHCP stands for following message flows between the client and the server.
+DHCP DORA process stands for the following message flows between the client and the server.

 Below diagram depicts the message flow between the DHCP client and the Server –